 B. Context of Related Passages

 Like a number of other passages in Exod 21–23, this ruling compares with passages from other Middle Eastern legal documents, in particular Hammurabi’s Legal Treatise from the eighteenth century BC.
-Translations here are taken from Wright, Inventing, 123–53 (cf. Meek; Roth, “Hammurabi;” Roth, Law Collections; Hays).
+Translations here are taken from Wright (cf. Meek; Roth, “Hammurabi;” Roth, Law Collections; Hays).
 Translations of Hammurabi also use the word slave, though they also refer to servitude.
 An awilum is a landowner.

 If an obligation has come due for a man, and he sells his wife, son, or daughter, or he gives any (of them) (alternatively: he surrenders himself) for dependent debt servitude, they shall work in the house of their buyer or creditor for three years.
 In the fourth year their freedom shall be effected.
 (Hammurabi #117)